-An effective and economical way of reaching your customers is through search engine marketing (SEM).
+An effective and economical way of reaching customers is through search engine marketing (SEM).
 Unfortunately, most of your competitors feel the same way.
-This means lots of choices for customers (yay!) and lots of competitions for you (not so yay!).
+This means lots of choices for customers (yay!) and lots of competition for you (not so yay!).

 To put it simply, your advertising costs will most likely increase.
-You may notice this is an increase in your average cost per click (CPC) or your average cost per acquisition (CPA).
+You may notice this as an increase in your average cost per click (CPC) or your average cost per acquisition (CPA).

 The amount you pay per click (CPC) and consequently, per conversion action (CPA) depends on several factors, one of which is the amount of competition in the marketplace.
-This is not surprising as most PPC search advertising functions like an auction.
 This means that if another business decides to bid for a keyword that you’re targeting, then you may be required to bid a higher amount to show your ad instead.
-While there are always businesses competing for your keywords, ad positions and customers, this activity becomes more intense during the holiday season.
+While there is always competition for your keywords, ad positions and customers, this activity becomes more intensified during the holiday season.

-It is important to mention here that search advertising platforms such as Google Ads and Bing Ads do take into account factors other than your bid.
-These include ad relevance and landing page experience.
-This introduces an element of merit into the auction creating a level playing field for all advertisers, regardless of their spending capabilities.
+Platforms such as Google Ads and Bing Ads do consider factors other than your bid.
+These include ad relevance, expected click-through rate (CTR) and landing page experience.
+This gives smaller advertisers the opportunity to level the playing field against big spenders.

 Well, you can't stop it!
 But here are a few tactics to help you make the best of it.